MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-overview.md

 ---
 title: What is a multitenant organization in Microsoft Entra ID?
-(Preview)
 description: Learn about multitenant organizations in Microsoft Entra ID and Microsoft 365.
 services: active-directory
 author: rolyon